richardgill/issue-template-check/docs/typescript-client/summarize.md

 | shirt      | 40.0       |
 | shirt      | 80.0       |

 Using the above example, a **column** is something you wish to run a calculation for.
 If you set `product` as a **column** you will see only one row returned for each unique value from the `product` column.
-In this table, it would mean would receive two rows back.
+In this table, it would mean you receive two rows back.
 One row for `basketball` and one row for `shirt`.

 A **summary** has two parts.
 These consist of a _function_ (the summary) and a _parameter_ (the column name).
 The function can be called `sum`, or `average`.
 The parameter is the column name on which you would like to execute the function.
 A question I can ask is to `{"sum": "sale_price"}` to retrieve the total sale price.